nus-cs2103/website-base/admin/project-v10.md

 **Submission**: Update the relevant sections of the relevant asciidoc documents in your repo.

 **Grading**: Reaching this milestone (and future milestones) will be counted under 'Project management' component of the final project grade.
-To claim this milestone as 'reached', you should at least have a full draft version of the above documents in some format (e.g. GoogleDoc), even if you did not have time to update the markdown documents in the repo.
+To claim this milestone as 'reached', you should at least have a full draft version of the above documents in some format (e.g. GoogleDoc), even if you did not have time to update the documents in the repo.

 ### v1.0 Product